-The learning process should allow the degree graduates to demonstrate: 1500000 TO Competences of the subject PHYSICAL CHEMISTRY that contemplate the learning outcomes EUROBACHELOR® The characteristics of the different states of matter and the theories used to describe them.
+SPECIFIC KNOWLEDGE OF CHEMISTRY The learning process should allow the degree graduates to demonstrate: The characteristics of the different states of matter and the theories used to describe them.
 Demonstrate knowledge of the characteristics and behaviour of the different states of matter and the theories used to describe them(CE3).
 The principles of thermodynamics and their applications to chemistry Demonstrate knowledge of the principles of thermodynamics and kinetics and their applications in chemistry(CE6).
 The kinetics of chemical change, including catalysis; the mechanistic interpretation of chemical reactions Demonstrate knowledge of the principles of thermodynamics and kinetics and their applications in chemistry(CE6).